19 Best Things to Do in Doolin, Ireland (2025)

 Final Thoughts on Visiting Doolin

 By now you know about all the things to do in Doolin.
 You really can’t beat the lanscape in this part of Ireland.
 It’s one of my favourites.
-Most people come to this area only for the Cliffs of Moher, (which I did my first time) and understandably – since its the most famouns attraction in the area.
+Most people come to this area only for the Cliffs of Moher, (which I did my first time) and understandably – since its the most famous attraction in the area.

 But Doolin has many things to do, and is a charming place to visit – four the surrounding attractions, as well as the many things to do within a short drive.